williato/MCW-Serverless-architecture/Hands-on-lab/HOL step-by-step - Serverless architecture.md

 6. Make sure that you deleted the following line under TODO 6: `licensePlates = new List<LicensePlateDataDocument>();`.

-7. Save your changes then open **FileMethods.cs**.
+7. Save your changes then open `FileMethods.cs`.

-8. The following code represents the completed task in DatabaseMethods.cs:
+8. The following code represents the completed task in `FileMethods.cs`:

     ```csharp
     // TODO 7: Asyncronously upload the blob from the memory stream.